• Home

 Mississippi enacts new laws on 1

-Here are a number of the measures handed by the Legislature and signed through Republican Gov. Phil Bryant:
+Here are a number of the measures handed by the Legislature and signed by Republican Gov. Phil Bryant:

 CRIMINAL JUSTICE — House Bill 1352 eases consequences on some Mississippians accused or convicted of crimes.
 It stops computerized suspension of driver’s licenses for nonpayment of fines or secure drug possession.
 It additionally creates “intervention courts” to address cases related to veterans, pills, and mental health problems.

-JOB LICENSING — Senate Bill 2781, named the “Fresh Start Act of 2019,” says a criminal conviction does no longer disqualifies human beings from receiving a processing license unless the confidence changed immediately associated with the process for which the permit is needed.
-Groups that problem task licenses are banned from using terms together with “moral turpitude.”
+JOB LICENSING — Senate Bill 2781, named the “Fresh Start Act of 2019,” says a criminal conviction no longer disqualifies human beings from receiving a processing license unless the conviction is immediately associated with the process for which the permit is needed.
+Groups that problems with their licenses are banned from using terms together with “moral turpitude.”

 TEACHER PAY — Senate Bill 2770 authorizes a $1,500 pay raise for teachers.